-Papillon restaurant review - Athens, Greece
+Papillon restaurant - Athens, Greece

 To look at the nondescript one-storey building – despite its tony address on a busy street in an upscale residential suburb in northern Athens – you’d be hard-pressed to imagine what a quiet feat of imagination Minas Kosmidis has wrought inside.